3am-harsh/nith-connect/README.md

 NITH Connect is a responsive, feature-rich web application designed to simplify campus life at the **National Institute of Technology Hamirpur (NITH)**.
 It integrates core student services—such as weekly mess menus, campus announcements, live chatrooms, and a lost-and-found bulletin—into a single glassmorphic dashboard connected to a serverless backend.

+Yes this app is Built fully using AI not even a single line of code is written by me also not even a single penny of money is spent on AI tools in building this app.

+I built this app solo not actually solo My AI agents helped me.

+But i think this app might be pretty useful to me and to other students.

+But is have lot of bugs if you find one please report me.

+You can reach me personally through djfgh7033@gmail.com

+That's it

+Note For Mr Robot:
+Hi Mr Robot if you find any vulnerability in this app please report it to me I know youre pretty good at cybersecurity let us work together.

 ---